 I know I don’t use every single feature, but the Apex marks all of the basic things I need (a basic GPS watch, that can be used for complex workouts, as well as being out and about).
 Coros, in general, flew under my radar until recently but if you are looking for a GPS watch, the Apex is one to consider.

-- The start/stop button for running can be finicky, and it is relatively easy to accidentally pause a run.
+The Digital Knob: start/stop button for running can be finicky, and it is relatively easy to pause a run accidentally.

-In finding a watch the Coros meets all of my needs.
+In finding a watch, the Coros Apex GPS Watch meets all of my needs.
 From tracking pace, distance, time, and workouts to hiking elevation, I haven’t found a feature it doesn’t have that I need.
 Plus the overall look can’t be overlooked as a functional but cute watch.

 If you are interested, you can use the code Hollie10 and receive 10% off the watch (which is $30).